PerfectoCode/Templates/Testing Frameworks/Ruby - TestUnit/README.md

 ## Ruby TestUnit

-This template examine the using of Ruby testing framework named TestUnit.<br/>
+This template examine the using of Ruby testing framework named UnitTest.<br/>
-TestUnit make your life easier by defining global test telmplates,such as before and after method for each of your tests.
+UnitTest make your life easier by defining global test telmplates,such as before and after method for each of your tests.<br/>

 ### Quick start:
 - Set your Perfecto Lab username, password and host at [test_setup.rb](test_setup.rb) file: